Svendolin/All-about-Javascript/readme.md

 **When to use: "CONST, LET, VAR?"**

-- If you want a general rule: always declare variables with **const.**
+- If you want a general rule or declare an object: always declare variables with **const.**

 - If you think the value of the variable can change, use **let.**